 It is important that psychedelics are given the space to prove themselves as possible solutions amidst the growing global mental health crisis.
-Insofar as the United Nations Development Goals aim to reduce unnecessary mortality rates and suicides, while strengthening the prevention and treatment of substance abuse, we believe that psychedelics must not be ignored as an incredibly promising solution to the ever-growing global mental health crisis.
+Insofar as the United Nations Development Goals aim to reduce unnecessary mortality rates and suicides, while strengthening the prevention and treatment of substance abuse, we believe that psychedelics must not be ignored as an incredibly promising solution to the ever-growing, global mental health crisis.

+disorders.

 The protection of an individual's mental health is a human right, and it is our social responsibility to ensure that this right is upheld - especially by increasing our knowledge-base of treatment through scientific research.
 To this extent, we are committed to finding new solutions to the global mental health epidemic, and alleviate the ever-growing suffering from such conditions as depression, anxiety and addiction, and the many problems resulting from neurodegeneration due to aging.
-PSYCHEDELIC Albert Hofmann accidentally absorbs a small amount of LSD, reminding him of his mystical experiences in childhood.
-This leads to the first human experience with LSD-25.
-LSD is hailed as the new 'wonder drug'.
-The first study recording the use of LSD to treat depression is published by Dr. Charles Savage.
-Prohibition: LSD, psilocybin, psilocin, mescaline, peyote, cannabis, MDA and DMT become Schedule I drugs, ending scientific research.
-Amanda collaborates with Prof Franz Vollenweider on a study investigating psilocybin's effects on changes in cerebral circulation using PET.
-Amanda initiates a psychedelic research collaboration with Prof David Nutt at the University of Bristol, with the aim of investigating the effects of cannabis, LSD and psilocybin on brain function, using brain imaging.

-2005 Sandoz Laboratories market LSD under the name Delysid as a psychiatric drug to be used for treating a wide variety of mental disorders.

-Albert Hofmann isolates and determines the structure of the two active agents in mushrooms.
-He named them psilocybin and psilocin.

-Alexander Shulgin and David Nichols publishes the first report on the subjective effects of MDMA.

-The Beckley Foundation is founded by Amanda and notable scientific advisors are invited to join the scientific advisory board.

-Psilocybin mushrooms become illegal in the U.K.
+changes in cerebral

+circulation using PET.

+PSYCHEDELIC

+psilocybin and psilocin.

 Discriminatory laws, largely emerging from the so called 'War on Drugs', have crippled and marginalised certain social groups and persistently resulted in increased inequality.
 Society must be empowered to look at the rescheduling of psychedelic substances to assess whether this could result in fewer unnecessary sentencings and help strengthen the justice system, rather than weakening it by creating more criminals, and obstructing scientific research.
-Access to these potentially important medicines of the future will allow more attention to be placed on building peaceful communities.
+Access to these potentially important medicines of the future will allow more attention to be placed on building peaceful communities and improving health and wellbeing.

 Lastly, the Beckley Foundation is committed to growing its global influence and forming strong partnerships between Northern and Southern Hemisphere institutions to help us achieve these goals and create a healthier, more equal global community by 2030.
-TIMELINE
+TIMELINE Amanda establishes the Beckley/Imperial Research Programme with Prof David Nutt and herself as co-directors, and appoint Dr Robin Carhart-Harris as PI (see p9).

 The Beckley/Imperial Research Programme publishes the first neuroimaging study of the neural correlates of the psychedelic state induced by psilocybin (see p10), and carries out the first brain imaging study on individuals under the influence of MDMA.

-The Beckley/Imperial Research Programme publishes ground-breaking results on psilocybin-assisted therapy for treatment resistant depression.
+The Beckley/Imperial Research Programme publishes groundbreaking results on psilocybin - assisted therapy for treatment resistant depression.
 Amanda sets up the Beckley/ Brazil Programme and the Beckley/ Maastricht Psychedelic Research Programme, investigating the potential of LSD.
-Denver (Colorado)

-Oakland (California)

-decriminalizes the

-cultivation, possession

-and use of compounds
+Denver (Colorado) and Oakland (California) decriminalized the cultivation, possession and use of compounds including DMT, ibogaine, mescaline and psilocybin.

-including DMT,

-ibogaine, mescaline and

-psilocybin.

-Amanda sets up a collaboration with Berkeley, California, which gained the first ethical approval for a brain imaging study with LSD in humans.
+Amanda sets up a collaboration with Berkeley, California, and gains the first ethical approval for a brain imaging study with I SD in humans.